You love your cat, don’t you?

 The scent in your home is the first thing guests will notice—even before they remove their jacket.
 Curb odors on your cat’s belongings to set a positive, inviting mood.

-Wash cat beds weekly in the washing machine.
+Wash cat beds weekly in the washing machine with an unscented laundry detergent.
 If it’s covered with a lot of hair, try running it through the dryer for 20 minutes on cool.
 Doing so first will loosen the fur into the lint screen instead of clogging up your washing machine.

 To wipe out litter box stink make sure you have enough boxes and scoop them twice each day.